Moshaunusual/silicon-savannah/silicon-pay/PHP/Mobile-Money/README.md

 "billing_country"=>"uganda".
 Pass Country and uganda if you are charging a Ugandan Mobile Money Number

+# Currency.

+If you would like to dynamically determine the users country/loction and pass the appropriate currency value, You can use our Silicon city penetrations API. see the city Penetration Example.

 # To accept Uganda Mobile Money

 Pass UGX as the currency to accept mobile money payments from Uganda